alphagov/paas-developer-docs/docs/deploying_apps/index.md

 For a production app, you should run at least two instances to ensure availability.

-Increase the running instances to two using:
+After deployment, you can increase the running instances to two using:

 ``cf scale APPNAME -i 2``